 Lowering inflation is simple.
 Just restrict the money supply and clearly communicate the plan to shape public expectations.
 Raising inflation is also simple.
 Just expand the money supply and communicate a clear plan.
 Today it seems amazing that economists did not understand this in the 1970s when inflation was too high and someday it will seem amazing that many prominent economists do not understand this today.

-For this reason it should not be surprising that the explosion of the monetary base failed to ignite inflation, but some economists have interpreted this as evidence that the Fed is powerless to raise inflation!
+But some economists have interpreted this as evidence that the Fed is powerless to raise inflation!
 That is a weird claim since every 2-bit, 3rd-world central bank has not only been able to increase inflation, but generally had problems with too much inflation.
 If they can do it, the much more powerful and intelligent Fed can too.
 The same economists claimed that it was impossible for Japan’s central bank to raise inflation, but Japan succeeded by committing to doing as much quantitative easing as it would take to raise inflation to the target level.
 The US Fed hasn’t even said that it wants higher inflation, much less taken specific actions to accomplish it.
 If you can’t even find the will to say it, you probably can’t do it.